tobega/tailspin-v0/TailspinReference.md

 To access modules located there, just start the search path with `module:`

 Some examples of specifying modules are:
+* Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`.
+* Inherited as-is, e.g. `myPrefix inherited`.
 * Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`
-* Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`.
 * Modified loaded from a file by a string literal path specification, e.g. `modified 'module:myPath' ...definitions... end 'module:myPath'`.

+Note that modifications (by `modified`) to a module only apply to direct external usages of the modified symbol.
+Usages from within the original module will still use the original definition.

 Each provided module that is not inherited may need its own [module provision](#module-provision) statement for the modules it needs.